appuachu/ezygo/README.md

 # Ezygo

 This tool is used to send unlimited otp from ezygo website and also used to bypass user login.
+This Tool will take 2 hours to bypass.

 # What is Ezygo
 Ezygo.app is designed as a complete solution for higher educational institutes.